elisabethumblet/core-v-polara-apu/README.md

     cd [YOUR_PROJECT_DIR]
     git clone https://github.com/openhwgroup/core-v-polara-apu.git
+    git submodule update --init --recursive
     cd core-v-polara-apu

 ### Pre-requisites

 1. RISC-V LLVM compiler with vector extension support: To build any binary for Polara, you will need to install RISC-V compiler with vector extension support.
 We recommend to follow the [steps](https://github.com/pulp-platform/ara#toolchain) provided by Ara project.
+Polara assumes that the LLVM RISC-V compiler with vector extension is availble at `${DV_ROOT}/design/chip/tile/ara/install/riscv-llvm/bin/clang`.
+Following [steps](https://github.com/pulp-platform/ara#toolchain) in ara submodule of Polara should be enough to prepare the compiler properly.

 2. Acess to simulators: For simulation, Polara has been tested with VCS and Modelsim/Questasim.
 You will need to have access to one of these simulators.